 “I truly believe INB was a huge factor in us surviving the last year,” Sheryl shares.
 “I’m not sure we’d be here today if not for them.”

-Watch as Sheryl Daugherty and Lauren Blackburn share this story.
+Watch as Sheryl Daugherty and Lauren Hall share this story.